Kim-yongki/english-expressions/README.md

 ---

 📝 License
-This material is provided freely for academic & personal use.
+This material is provided freely for personal use.

 ---